CogentRedTester/mpv-file-browser/custom-keybinds.md

 Any commands that contain codes representing specific items (`%f`, `%n`, `%i` etc) will not be run if no item is selected (for example in an empty directory).
-The `%j` code will similarly cause keybinds to only be run on multiselections.
 In these cases [passthrough](#passthrough-keybinds) rules will apply.

 ## Multiselect Commands